 In another example, a jury in Texas awarded $281 million to the family of a man who was hit and killed by a commercial truck driver’s drive shaft that detached and smashed through his vehicle’s windshield.
 The jury found that the commercial truck was not maintained properly.

 Another example is a case involving the deaths of five Georgia Southern University classmates.
 A commercial truck reportedly ran over the top of a Toyota Corolla carrying the classmates.
 Multiple wrongful death lawsuits were filed on behalf of the victims and the trucking company reportedly settled for nearly $80 million total, according to CVN.
 Brittany McDaniel, the only other nursing student to survive the crash, received a $5 million settlement, according to reports.Contact a Santa Barbara Truck Accident Lawyer Today

 If you or a loved one was seriously injured in an accident involving a commercial truck, or you lost a loved one in this type of collision, contact my law firm today to schedule a free, confidential consultation.
 I’m Ed Smith, an experienced Santa Barbara truck accident lawyer.
 I can be reached at (805) 372-0200 for free, friendly advice.
-You can also call me free of charge at (800) 404-5400.
 I have decades of trial experience and know how to handle trucking accident injury or death cases.

 Some of my Past Verdicts and Settlements may be inspected here.